Alekoll/Math4610/SolutionManual/VectorInnerProduct.md

 `1225.0`

-**Implementation/Code:** The following code is for vector subtraction:
+**Implementation/Code:** The following code is for vector inner product:

 ```python3